How technical debt can create more technical debt

 The planning fallacy

-The planning fallacy is a cognitive bias that causes planners to underestimate costs and schedules, and over-promise benefits.
-They do this, in part, because they pay too little heed to past experience on similar efforts.
-They also rely too much on what they believe will happen on the effort they’re planning.
+The planning fallacy is a cognitive bias that causes planners to underestimate costs and schedules, and over-promise benefits, because they pay too little heed to past experience on similar efforts, and rely too much on what they believe will happen on the effort they’re planning.
 First identified in a 1977 report by Daniel Kahneman and Amos Tversky [Kahneman 1977] [Kahneman 1979].
-More: “Unrealistic optimism: the planning fallacy and the n-person prisoner’s dilemma”
+More: “Unrealistic optimism: the planning fallacy and the n-person prisoner’s dilemma

 Policy